gongluis/essay/docs/contact.md

-'this is contact me page'
+'hey guys! this is contact me page'